Find Affordable College Courses

 Full Human Development & Family Studies at Utah State University Report

-A rank of #5 on this year’s list means Weber State University is a great place for human development and family studies students working on their bachelor’s degree.
-Located in the small city of Ogden, WSU is a public school with a fairly large student population.
+Out of the 11 schools in the Rocky Mountains Region that were part of this year’s ranking, Weber State University landed the # 5 spot on the list.
+Located in the city of Ogden, WSU is a public school with a fairly large student population.

 Of the 43 students majoring in human development at WSU, 9% are male and 91% are female.